 Energy produced by The Hub’s projects will connect to Australia’s National Electricity Market (NEM) to support the delivery of clean, competitively priced power to Queensland homes, business and large industry.

-A landmark Power Purchase Agreement with a major industrial partner in relation to Bungaban wind energy project, means eighty per cent of the energy generated for the NEM by this project is allocated towards supplying critical minerals processing facilities in Gladstone.
+A landmark Power Purchase Agreement with Rio Tinto, means eighty per cent of the energy generated for the NEM by this project is allocated towards supplying critical minerals processing facilities in Gladstone.

 This agreement highlights the importance of large-scale renewable energy projects in supporting the long-term future of Queensland’s powerhouse traditional industries like Gladstone’s metals smelting and refining operations.
 These industries employ thousands of people in regional communities across the state and have a key role to play in our nation’s low-carbon future.